-Light Equipment Operators operate Single Axle Trucks, Crew Cabs, Pickups, and Forklifts.
+Light Equipment Operators operate Single Axle Trucks, Crew Cabs, Pickups and Forklifts.

-All employees accepting a posting into the Yard must attain a Class 3 Driver's Licence with Air Endorsement within 3 months of moving into the position.
+All employees accepting a posting into the Yard must attain a Class 3 Drivers Licence with Air Endorsement within 3 months of moving into the position.

-The Company agrees to pay a one-time five hundred (500) dollar incentive bonus for Yard Crew Employees who acquire or possess the BC Crane Operator full scope certification (BC Crane Operator Full Scope (formerly Level A)).
-The Company reserves the right to determine the number of employees required to possess this certification.
+The Company agrees to pay a one-time five hundred (500) dollar incentive bonus for Yard Crew Employees who acquire or possess the BC Crane Operator full scope certification (BC Crane Operator Full Scope (formerly Level A).
+The Company reserves the right to determine the number of employees required to possess this certification f) Each employee in the Yard either learns to operator each piece of equipment competently in their category within six (6) months or moves down the line-of-progression to the category in which they can operate each piece of equipment and will receive the rate for that category.